-Security Option Description Lock for both writing and verifying Allows Device Feature Set Security Encrypt Security Settings Read Verify Write writing/erasing and verification of the FPGA FPGA Array V Array via the JTAG interface only with a valid Pass Key.
-Lock for writing Device Feature Set Security Encrypt - urity Settir Allows the writing/erasing of the FPGA FPGA Array Security Read Verify Write Array only with a valid Pass Key.
+Security Option Description Lock for both writing and verifying Allows Device Feature Set Encrypt Security Settings writing/erasing and FPGA Array Security Г Read Verify Write verification of THUR ATTE] K 988 96 the FPGA Array via the JTAG interface only with a valid Pass Key.
+Lock for writing Allows the Device Feature Set Security Encrypt - Sec Read urity Settin ngs Write writing/erasing of the FPGA FPGA Array V a Array only with a valid Pass Key.
 Verification is allowed without a valid Pass Key.
-Use the AES Key for both writing and verif Allows the writing/erasing Device Feature Set Security Encrypt Sec Read urity Setti Verify Write and verification of the FPGA FPGA Array AES AND Array only with a valid AES Key via the JTAG interface.
-This configures the device to accept an encrypted bitstream for reprogramming and verification of the FPGA Array.
-Use this option if you intend to complete final programming at an unsecured site or if you plan to update the design at a remote site in the future.
-Accessing the
+Use the AES Key for both writing and verit ying Allows the Device Feature Set Security Enoment Sec Read urity Setti Verify ngs Write writing/erasing and FPGA Array ┍ ┍ Houd PE PE verification of the FPGA Array only with a valid AES Key via the JTAG interface.
+This configures the device to accept an encrypted bitstream for reprogrammin g and verification of the FPGA Array.
+Use this option if you intend to complete final programming at an unsecured site or if you plan to update the design at a remote site in

-Secu Description device security settings requires a valid Pass Key.
-Allow write and verify Allows Device Feature Set Security Encrypt Sec Read urity Setti Verify ngs Write writing/erasing and verification of the FPGA FPGA Array Г Array with plain text bitstream and without requiring a Pass Key or an AES Key.
-Use this option when you develop your product inhouse.
+Secu rity Optio on Description the future.
+Accessing the device security settings requires a valid Pass Key.
+Allow write and verify Allows Device Feature FPGA Array Set Security Encrypt Sec Read urity Sett Write writing/erasing and verification of the FPGA Array with plain text bitstream and without requiring a Pass Key or an AES Key.
+Use this option when you develop your product in-house.